Gpette01/AI-To-Text-Platform/README.md

 ```

 ### Manual Installation
-## Not needed for docker, eveyrthing in install via docker
+## Not needed for docker, eveyrthing is installed automatically

 1. **Install system dependencies:**
 ```bash